-HIST 1015 (c) Hitler's Germany
+HIST 1015 (c) Hitler's Germany Page Herrlinger.
+Non-Standard Rotation.
+Fall 2024.
+Enrollment limit: 16.

-Page Herrlinger.

 Examines the German experience of Nazism from its origins in WWI through twelve years of Hitler's rule (1933-1945).
 Working with a diverse set of primary sources, including film, photography, art, posters, letters, diaries, and memoirs, students will explore: the rise of the National Socialist movement under Hitler's "charismatic" leadership; the use of propaganda and terror in the Nazi Revolution; race, gender, class, and disability in the transformation of everyday life; forms of collaboration and possibilities of resistance; the waging of war and the "Final Solution"; and the Nazi era in German collective memory.
 While placing the Third Reich in historical context, this course will also encourage reflection on the ways that "Nazism" continues to resonate today, and the many lessons the German experience can offer.